IELTS Essay 1154 - Advances in technology have improved our lifestyle

 Model Answer 2: (Disagreement: we will have to determine the limit of its usages)

-Innovations of science have touched the lives of billions as most homes, these days, have at least a washing machine, refrigerator, microwave oven, an air conditioner and these tools have profoundly enhanced the way people live their life.
+Innovations of science have touched the lives of billions as most homes, these days, have at least a washing machine, refrigerator, microwave oven, and air conditioner, and these tools have profoundly enhanced the way people live their life.
 Yet, the negative effects of this dependency cannot be denied.

 We can, therefore, conclude that technology is a blessing for us and at the same time if we do not use it sensibly, it might bring a curse for us as well.
 This is why, we will have to determine the limit of its usages, even at home, to make our lifestyle standard as well as safe.